 by Claude Smith, Montana Manufacturing Extension Center

-Impact Dakota will be holding a PCQI Food Safety Workshop on October 24-26.
+Impact Dakota will be holding a PCQI Food Safety Workshop on March 27-29, 2018, in Bismarck.
 Please click here for more information.

 The most important aspect of starting a food manufacturing operation is Food Safety.
 Nothing will be more important to you and your business than never having a customer become sick, or injured, or worse from consuming your product.
 Food Safety in the food manufacturing world is overseen by the FDA, State and Local authorities, and many times large distributors of your product.
 Generally this oversight will consist of on-site audits.
 An auditor will walk through your operation from start to finish and will conduct a paperwork review of your production records.